This post may contain affiliate links. See my disclosure for more details.

-One of the biggest advantages to using these apps to make money is the flexibility.
-You can earn completely on your own schedule, so they’re a great easy option for picking up and using whenever you have a few minutes spare time.
+One of the biggest advantages of using these apps to make money is the flexibility.
+You can earn completely on your own schedule, so they’re a great easy option for opening up whenever you have a few minutes spare time.

 Apps That Pay For Completing Tasks

 These are apps that pay you money for completing tasks such as mystery shopping, taking photographs, information gathering or even selling your own skills and services.

 BeMyEye is a mystery shopping app.
 You’ll be sent on ‘missions’ to visit shops, take photographs and notes on pricing and advice from salespeople.
 All you need is a camera phone and the ability to be discreet.
 Payment is your choice of PayPal or bank transfer.
 Get £1 bonus on your first mission when you join with the below invitation.

 Spare 5 is an app that pays you to complete tasks in your spare time.
 You can also use the websites for some assignments.
 These are often tasks to help develop AI, so you might be asked to do things like draw boxes around objects in images to help with image recognition.
 You will need to complete some training tasks before you become eligible for paid work.
 Spare 5 pays via PayPal.

 Field Agent is an app that pays you for completing information gathering tasks, for example taking photos of displays in shops and uploading them to the app.
 It will show you what tasks are available and where they are in relation to you in terms of distance.
 Once you accept a task you normally get 24 hours to complete it.

 This is a great app if you live in a big town or city and are often out and about.
 Created by Indeed.com, Jobspotter pays you to take clear, legible photos of any job advertisements you see in store windows.
 It pays in Amazon vouchers.